 Nebraska Leopold Conservation Award Seeks Nominees

-LINCOLN, Neb. -- Know a Nebraska rancher, farmer or forester who goes above and beyond in the care and management of natural resources?
-Nominate them for the 2019 Nebraska Leopold Conservation Award®.
+Know a Nebraska rancher, farmer or forestland owner who goes above and beyond in the stewardship of natural resources?
+Nominate them for the 2022 Nebraska Leopold Conservation Award®.

-Sand County Foundation, the nation’s leading voice for conservation of private land, presents the Leopold Conservation Award to private landowners in 14 states for extraordinary achievement in voluntary conservation.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 23 states for extraordinary achievement in voluntary conservation.
 In Nebraska, the $10,000 award is presented with Alliance for the Future of Agriculture in Nebraska (AFAN), Cargill and the Nebraska Environmental Trust.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

-The application deadline date is March 1, 2019.
-Applications must be postmarked by March 1, and mailed to:
+The application deadline is March 1, 2022.
+Applications can be emailed to firstname.lastname@example.org or postmarked by March 1, and mailed to:

 Leopold Conservation Award